 Miniature Highland cattle, with their compact size, hardiness, and charm, have an undeniable allure for small farm owners and homesteaders.
 Their unique characteristics, adaptability, and longevity make them an attractive addition for both production and companionship.
 However, it’s crucial to recognize and acknowledge the complexities and potential pitfalls of breeding and owning these animals.

 Genetic disorders, a potential consequence of breeding closely related animals or focusing excessively on achieving smaller sizes, are a serious concern.
-Moreover, the potential for practices like growth stunting to maintain miniature sizes raises significant ethical and welfare issues.
+The potential for practices like growth stunting to maintain miniature sizes raises significant ethical and welfare issues.

 If you are considering adding a Miniature Highland cow to your farm, you must conduct comprehensive research and consultation with experienced breeders and veterinarians.
 This will ensure that you can provide a healthy and nurturing environment for these animals while contributing to the continued integrity of the breed.